-Symbols of the Holy Trinity are plentiful and found throughout God the Father, God the Son (Jesus ), and the Holy Spirit—is referenced numerous times throughout biblical .
-However, it was not until the Nicene Creed was composed in 325 CE that this manifestation was titled the "Holy Trinity."
-Shortly afterward, symbols representing the Holy Trinity began to emerge.church history to the present day.
-The idea that God is manifested in three distinct ways—as
+Symbols of the Trinity are plentiful and found throughout church history.
+They are designed to represent the Christian doctrine that God manifests himself in three distinct ways—as God the Father, God the Son (Jesus ), and the Holy Spirit.
+References to the three personages are found throughout the New Testament, but it was not until the Nicene Creed was composed in 325 CE that the doctrine of the "Holy Trinity" was established.
+Shortly afterward, symbols representing the Holy Trinity began to emerge.

 One of the earliest symbols of the Trinity is the equilateral triangle—an upward-pointing triangle that has sides of equal length and angles of equal size.
-The equality of this triangle represents both unity and distinctness of the three persons of the Trinity.
-Each side and angle of the triangle is distinct and unique like the Father, Son, and Holy Spirit, yet they are all equal in importance within Christianity.
+The equality of the three parts of the triangle represents both the unity and the distinctness of the three persons of the Trinity.

-Another representation of the Trinity is depicted as three circles interwoven together.
-Each circle is equal in size, indicating that all persons of the trinity are equal in importance, and the circles themselves attest to the eternal nature of the trinity because they have no beginning and no end.
-Their interwoven nature shows unity between the three persons of the Trinity.
+Another representation of the Trinity consists of three circles interwoven together.
+Each circle is equal in size, indicating that all persons of the Trinity are equal in importance.
+The circles themselves attest to the eternal nature of the Trinity, which has no beginning and no end.
+Their interwoven pattern shows unity between the three persons of the Trinity.

 Triangle and Circle Interwoven

-This depiction of the Holy Trinity is similar to the equilateral triangle, but a circle is added to emphasize the eternal nature of the Holy Trinity.
+A circle is sometimes added to or interwoven with an equilateral triangle to emphasize the eternal nature of the Holy Trinity.

 This star is formed by two equilateral triangles in which one triangle points directly upward and the other triangle points directly down.
 Together, these create a six-pointed star that symbolizes the act of creation: God created the heavens and the Earth, and God the Son and God the Holy Spirit concur with God the Father.
 This six-pointed star is said by historians to be modeled after the Shield of David in the Old Testament.Occasionally, a circle is added, interwoven with the triangles to emphasize the unending nature and existence of the Holy Trinity.

-Theis one of the best-known symbols of the trinity, and is considered to be one of the most beautiful as well.
+The triquetra is one of the best-known symbols of the Trinity and is considered by many to be one of the most beautiful as well.
 In place of circles, three equal arcs are intertwined and joined together, giving the appearance of one large arc.
 The intersections of the arcs may be sharp or rounded.
-The three equal arcs express the equality of the three persons of the Trinity, the union expresses the union of the trinity, and the continuous arc expresses the unending nature of the Trinity.
+The three equal arcs express the equality of the three persons of the Trinity, the union expresses the union of the Trinity, and the continuous arc expresses the unending nature of the Trinity.
 In addition, the appearance of one large arc created by interweaving arcs expresses the indivisibility of the Trinity.
 Occasionally, a circle or triangle interwoven with the arcs is added to create a more decorative figure.

 Shield of the Trinity